outlook84/mpv-webp-avif-generator/README.md

 2. Press **Ctrl+w** to generate an animated WebP.
 3. Press **Alt+w** to generate an animated AVIF.

 A small dot will appear in the top-right corner while the export is in progress.
-The resulting file will be saved to your desktop (or the directory set in the script options).
+The resulting file will be saved to your desktop (Windows) or home directory (Linux), or the directory set in the script options.

 ## Options